xatapult/xtpxlib-webdoc/transforms/README.md

-# Transforms for xtpxlib-webdoc
+# Transforms for `xtpxlib-webdoc`

-This directory contains specialized `xdoc` transforms for generating parts of the xtpxlib documentation websites.
+This directory contains specialized `xdoc` transforms for generating some parts of the xtpxlib documentation websites.

+`xtpxlib` internal use only.